It's no question social media is an important part of most college students' lives.

 The University of Rochester lets its personality shine through its Instagram photos.
 The photo of the empty campus square at bottom left, which "quotes" the square, was part of a three-part photo series during the school's winter break that showed how much the school was missing all its students.
 The folks here also have an ongoing mascot photo campaign, where they have students snap pictures with their mascot all over the country, which they then share with the whole community.

 Texas Tech does a lot of really great stuff with their Instagram account, but what really makes them stand out is their videos and their seasonal content.
-They post a lot of short, simple videos that inspire a lot of Likes -- from their football team running onto the field before a game to the Texas Tech NASCAR racing on the track.
+They post a lot of short, simple videos that inspire a lot of Likes — from their football team running onto the field before a game to the Texas Tech NASCAR racing on the track.
 Their seasonal content is top-notch too.
-Check out the playful, Texas Tech-themed conversation hearts they posted for Valentine's Day and the pumpkins carved for Halloween, both below.
+Check out the playful, Texas Tech-themed pumpkins carved for Halloween, below.

 Australia National University nails the whole "breathtaking landscape photo" thing.
 Every single time.
 Their Instagram feed is an inspiring collection of photos of campus, student performances, and even detailed, up-close photos of animals found in the area.
 The common theme?
 Beautiful uses of light and shadow and reflections, as you can see in the photos below.